Office of the State EMS Medical Director

 Hospital Base Stations

-There are 47 Maryland hospital base stations designated by the EMS Board.
-All physicians and nurses who answer a base station call are required to successfully complete the MIEMSS Base Station Communications Course for Emergency Department Personnel and the 2023 Maryland EMS Updates for Hospital Base Station Personnel training video in order to communicate with EMS clinicians and provide appropriate online medical consultation.
-The base station course was offered at multiple hospitals entirely in a virtual format or in-person with appropriate social distancing measures in place in FY 2023, resulting in 432 base station certificates issued to emergency physicians and nurses.
-Additionally, three emergency medicine physicians became new MIEMSS-approved base station instructors over the past year.
+Physicians and nurses who answer base station calls are required to successfully complete the MIEMSS Base Station Communications Course for Emergency Department Personnel and the Maryland EMS Updates for Hospital Base Station Personnel training video to ensure they are prepared to communicate with EMS clinicians to provide real-time medical consultation.
+From July 2024 through June 2025, as a result to multiple hospitals facilitating the base station course and the addition of 11 instructors, MIEMSS issued 513 base station certificates to emergency physicians and nurses.

 Hospital Base Station's Page